Sean Saifa Wall: Activism

 Wall served as president of Interact Advocates for Intersex Youth for three years.
 During that time, Interact filed a lawsuit, M.C. v.
 Medical University of South Carolina, in the County of Richmond, South Carolina, in partnership with the Southern Poverty Law Center.

 In 2015, Wall joined an international advisory board for a first philanthropic Intersex Human Rights Fund established by the Astraea Lesbian Foundation for Justice.
 He has also developed an art project entitled EMERGE.

 As part of his advocacy work, Wall has been interviewed by Nightline, in a segment where he also confronted his childhood surgeon, BuzzFeed, HuffPost Live, and written for The Advocate and Quartz.
 Wall spoke at TEDxGrandRapids in May 2015.

+Personal life

+Wall has written of being a former Catholic.